HemanthhVV/ChatApp-WebSocket-Django/README.md

-# Django_Projects
+# Live-ChatApp
-This repo contains my projects and learnings through on Django
+This project give me a better understanding of how websocket works and also built it in django was more interesting